csmc-vaneykjlab/pine/README.md

 Niveda Sundararaman, James Go, Aaron E. Robinson, José M. Mato, Shelly C. Lu, Jennifer E. Van Eyk, Vidya Venkatraman.
 "PINE: An Automation Tool to Extract & Visualize Protein-Centric Functional Networks".
 Journal of the American Society for Mass Spectrometry.
 (2020) https://pubs.acs.org/doi/pdf/10.1021/jasms.0c00032

 ## Support
-If you have any questions about PINE, please contact us at GroupHeartBioinformaticsSupport@cshs.org.
+If you encounter any bugs or issues, please help us improve PINE by creating a new issue at: https://github.com/csmc-vaneykjlab/pine/issues
+For any other queries, email us at GroupHeartBioinformaticsSupport@cshs.org.

 ## Release notes
 ### Version 2.1.1